 Expert VENISON BURGER RECIPE TIPS

 • Buy good quality ground venison.
-I recommend New Zealand ground venison, its for grass-fed, pasture-raised and has no added hormones or steroids.
+We recommend New Zealand ground venison, it’s for grass-fed, pasture-raised, and has no added hormones or steroids.

 • The venison burger mix can be made the day before cooking and tightly covered in the refrigerator.